jirotubuyaki/ThunderBayesR/README.md

 ### Markov Chain Monte Carlo Methods for Clustering
 Markov chain Monte Carlo (MCMC) methods[10] are algorithmic methods to sample from posterior distributions.
 If conditional posterior distributions are given by models, it is the best way in order to acquire parameters from posterior distributions.
 The algorithm for this package is given by

-Many iterations continue on below:
+i) ii) iterations continue on below:

 i) Sampling z_i for each i (i = 1,2, ・・・,n)